 \section{Introduction}

-Collusion between a group of market participants to improve their market outcomes is typically considered an anti-competitive behavior.
-While some forms of collusion, such as price-fixing, are illegal in most countries, new industries provide new collusion opportunities for which regulation is not yet well-developed.
+Collusion between a group of market participants to improve their market outcomes is typically considered anticompetitive behavior.
+While some forms of collusion, such as price-fixing, are illegal in most countries, new industries provide new collusion opportunities for which regulation is not yet well developed.
 In this paper, we study one such industry---influencer marketing.
 Influencer marketing combines paid endorsements and product placements by influencers.
-It allows advertisers fine targeting based on consumer interests by choosing a good product-influencer-consumer match.
-Influencer marketing is a large and growing industry, with 31 billion U.S. dollars in ad spending in 2023, it is almost as large as the print newspaper advertising.\footnote{Source: \url{https://www.statista.com/outlook/amo/advertising/worldwide}, accessed March 17, 2024.}
+It allows advertisers to fine-target based on consumer interests by choosing a good product-influencer-consumer match.
+Influencer marketing is a large and growing industry; with 31 billion U.S. dollars in ad spending in 2023, it is almost as large as the print newspaper advertising.\footnote{Source: \url{https://www.statista.com/outlook/amo/advertising/worldwide}, accessed March 17, 2024.}